Chapter 6:

 The Children of Eris

-They didn’t see Mania’s whip until it was far too late.
+There were only a handful of guards at the entrance and they didn’t see Mania’s whip until it was far too late.

 With a single swipe, she cut them in half, splattering their brown blood against the walls and alerting the rest of the hive.

-“Abaddon, show me what you can do, but don’t go too crazy,” David said.
+“Abaddon, show me what you can do."

 A moment later, they were encased in fire and Abaddon pulled one of his arms back.
 “If you won’t come to me, then-!”

 “You said yourself that you cannot properly control your fire magic, correct?”
-David asked, slowly stepping forwards with Mania at his side.

-“Y-Yes, I did, Dark Lor-”
+“Y-Yes, I did, Lor-”

 “Then why would you use it in a place I specifically ordered you not to?”

-In their minds, a monster capable of wiping them out alone had just bowed to someone else without hesitation.
+A monster capable of wiping them out alone had just bowed to someone else without hesitation.

-“See to it that you don’t,” David said.
+“See to it that you don’t."

 Mania cracked her whip at the goblins and sliced through twenty of them at once, severing them in half at the waistline.
 Then, she began swinging her whip all around her, cutting down more and more goblins.
 Abaddon, per David’s orders, slowly began picking off his goblins, punching each of them in the chest, destroying their hearts as efficiently as possible.

-His generals withdrew and David stared down a horde of a hundred goblins alone, his body shaking beneath his armour, making it rattle ever so quietly.
+Once they had, David stared down a horde of a hundred goblins alone, his body shaking beneath his armour, making it rattle ever so quietly.

-Even though Eris said that she’d given him great strength and power, David wouldn’t know if that was true until he was in a real fight.
+Though Eris said that she’d given him great strength and power, David wouldn’t know if that was true until he was in a real fight.
 He’d broken the arms on the throne that Abaddon had made from him, but that didn’t necessarily mean he had enough strength to kill a goblin like his generals.
 If he wasn’t properly able to use his strength in battle, then there was a chance he could be overwhelmed and die.

-If I use too much power, I could cause a cave-in, he thought.
 Well, now’s a good time to test what I’m capable off.

 David bawled his hands into fists and ran at the goblins.

-He threw a punch at them and a massive shockwave exploded from his knuckles, cutting through the centre of the horde, obliterating some and sending the others flying.
+He threw a punch at them and a massive shockwave exploded from his knuckles, cutting through the centre of the horde, obliterating some and sending others flying.
 The cave shook, bodies crumpled against the walls, and chucks of rocks fell from the ceiling, threatening to collapse it.

 With one attack, he had killed fifty goblins and made the mountain shake.

-David, confused, looked at what he had just done, then at his own fist, in disbelief.
+David, confused, looked at what he had just done, then at his own fist in disbelief.

 So, David switched to using magic.